 - Media representations

-Jemma is a doctor of psychology, a Chartered Member of the British Psychological Society, and a member of the UK Higher Education Academy.
+Jem is a Doctor of Psychology, a Chartered Member of the British Psychological Society, a Fellow of the UK Higher Education Academy, and a Member of the Canadian Psychological Association.
 She specialises in the psychology of gender and trauma, particularly the intersections of gender and sexuality in experiences of sexual violence.
 She has published several books on these topics including: Perverse Psychology (2014), Psychology and Gender Dysphoria: Feminist and Transgender Perspectives (2016), and The Body and Consent in Psychology, Psychiatry, and Medicine: A Therapeutic Rape Culture (2020).
 She was awarded the Psychology of Women and Equalities Section (POWES) Postgraduate Prize for her PhD research on the medicalisation of sexual violence, and in 2020 she received a Research Award from the Gender Identity Research and Education Society (GIRES) for her published work regarding trans youth.
 You can view a comprehensive list of her publications here.

 Kuhl, D. (2019).
 Death of the Clinic: Trans-forming the clinical gaze to counter epistemic violence.
 The University of Western Ontario, London, Ontario.
 (Supervisory Committee, Lead Supervisor: Dr. Wayne Martino)